shradhatx/reference/README.md

 Q: In ML what is precision, sensitivity, recall?
 Sensitivity(also Recall) - measurement of performance of a model - ex classification test.
-Percentage of positives that are correctly idetified
+Percentage of positives that are correctly identified
 Specificity - percentage of negatives that are correctly identified as negative.

 Recall = TP/(TP+FN)